bishopcais/cog-cli/README.md

 |  |- cog.json
 ```

-By doing `cog load .`, this will under the hood execute `cog load sample-cog/cog.json` and
+By doing `cog load .` in the door directory, this will be translated as executing `cog load sample-cog/cog.json` and
-`cog load sample-cog/cog.json`.
+`cog load sample-cog-2/cog.json`.
 This can be combined with symlinks effectively to create "environments" that `cog-cli`
 can be used to load.
 For example, assume the following folder structure:

 ```text